CtrlK

 Progressive Disclosure

-The content is well-structured with clear headers and logical sections, but it's somewhat monolithic — the Entire CLI integration details, learning signal pipeline explanation, and interoperability section could be split into separate reference files.
-The interoperability section in particular is lengthy inline content that could be a linked reference.
+The content is well-structured with clear headers and logical sections, but it's monolithic — the Entire CLI integration details, learning signal explanations, and extensive interoperability documentation could be split into separate reference files.
+For a skill with no bundle files, there's a lot of inline content that would benefit from being externalized.

 2 / 3